 If the person directly supervising the student does not have the required social work degree, that person can be designated the Task Supervisor.
-If applicable, please provibelow. ide the Task Supervisor's information Degrees/Licensure or Certification III.
-Proposed Field Placement Information The Field Education placement must be new learning and must be different from your current responsibilities and/or previous field placement experiences.
-Please be sure that the information below is complete and clearly shows the new learning activities.
-Describe the new responsibilities and activities you propose to detailed.
-Describe the client demographics, needs and issues activities, services provided, frequency of services, areas of a s, target number of groups/clients/cases, IMPORTANT - Please specify how your new field placement actifield placement experience: ivities will be different from your previous IV.
-Field Placement Assignment Form The undersigned agree to the social work field placement as desc with the School of Social Work at East Carolina University in prov that provides significant new learning consistent with the expect iding a field placement for this student Signature of Agency Director or Representative Date Signature of Proposed Field Instructor Date Signature of Current Supervisor Date Signature of Student Date Signature of Task Supervisor (if applicable) Date V. School Review - (to be completed by the school) Application for Field
+If applicable, please provide the Task Supervisor's information below.
+Degrees/Licensure or Certification III.
+Proposed Field Placement Information The Field Education placement must be new learning and must be responsibilities and/or previous field placement experiences.
+Placement experiences and clearly shows the new learning activities.
+Briefly describe your previous field placement responsibilities Describe your proposed field placement Describe the new responsibilities and activities you propose detailed.
+Describe the client demographics, needs and issue activities, services provided, frequency of services, areas of a es, target number of groups/clients/cases, IMPORTANT - Please specify how your new field placement act field placement experience: tivities will be different from your previous IV.
+Field Placement Assignment Form The undersigned agree to the social work field placement as des with the School of Social Work at East Carolina University in provides significant new learning consistent with the expect viding a field placement for this student Signature of Agency Director or Representative Date Signature of Proposed Field Instructor Date Signature of Current Supervisor Date Signature of Student Date Signature of Task Supervisor (if applicable) Date V. School Review - (to be completed by the school) Application for Field